Arranging a basic cremation or natural burial and conducting your own memorial service

 What is a green burial or natural burial?

-A green burial or natural burial refers to a burial where no artificial processes are employed, and the deceased is buried in natural woodland or meadowland.
-The deceased is buried in natural products such as a shroud or a wicker, or a wooden casket.
+A green burial or natural burial refers to a burial where no artificial processes are employed.
+The deceased is buried in natural woodland or meadowland, in natural products such as a shroud, wicker, or wooden casket.

 No unnatural headstones or grave markers are allowed.
-Instead, simple, natural flat stone markers may mark a gravesite, and modern survey techniques are employed to record gravesites such as GIS (geographic information system).
+Instead, simple, natural flat stone markers may mark a gravesite, and modern survey techniques, such as GIS (geographic information system), are employed to record gravesites.

-A green burial site will often be a conservation site, with no irrigation, pesticides, or herbicides used, so restoring the area to a natural state.
-Sometimes native trees or shrubs can be planted over a burial site to create a natural and beautiful organic memorial.
+A green burial site is often a conservation site, with no irrigation, pesticides, or herbicides used, restoring the area to a natural state.
+Sometimes, native trees or shrubs can be planted over a burial site to create a natural and beautiful organic memorial.

-A natural burial is more aligned with a natural life cycle approach and is very appropriate for those who are ecologically minded.
+A natural burial is more aligned with a natural life cycle approach and appropriate for ecologically minded people.

 Do-it-yourself: A family-directed funeral

-These days we are all familiar with the role of the funeral director.
-Just like a film director, he is there to direct and orchestrate an event, but this is the movie of a life.
-Sometimes families can feel that a funeral director has not fully embraced or reflected the legacy of the deceased person.
+These days, we are all familiar with the role of the funeral director.
+Like a film director, he is there to direct and orchestrate an event, but this is the movie of a life.
+Sometimes, families can feel that a funeral director has not fully embraced or reflected the legacy of the deceased person.

-In the days when we all lived in small communities, and the local undertaker knew everyone, this may have been different.
-Today a modern funeral director may have never met the deceased and have no knowledge other than that gleaned from a distressed family.
+This may have been different in the days when we all lived in small communities and the local undertaker knew everyone.
+Today, a modern funeral director may have never met the deceased and have no knowledge other than that gleaned from a distressed family.

 This is where a family-directed funeral can seem so much more meaningful.
-The family, who knew the deceased well, is best placed to direct the event.
+The family knew the deceased well and was best placed to direct the event.

 What receptacle can be used for a green burial?

 As mentioned above, a green burial requires the deceased to be buried in the earth as naturally as possible.
-For this purpose, any natural products can be used.
-A linen shroud can wrap the deceased, or you can use a wicker basket, woolen casket, or a simple wooden box.
+For this purpose, any natural product can be used.
+A linen shroud can be wrapped around the deceased, or a wicker basket, woolen casket, or simple wooden box can be used.

-A nice touch if you build a wooden box is that family and friends can all write their goodbye messages on the box before the burial, making it extremely personal.
+If you build a wooden box, a nice touch is that family and friends can all write their goodbye messages on it before the burial, making it extremely personal.

 Arranging a simple cremation

 If you are not opting for a burial but instead have chosen to have a basic cremation performed, you can arrange this yourself at a minimal cost.
-Arranging a direct cremation, which is when the deceased is collected and transported directly to be cremated, is a means by which the family can direct the disposition.
+Arranging a direct cremation, which is when the deceased is collected and transported directly to be cremated, allows the family to direct the disposition.

 Once the deceased has been cremated and the cremated remains returned to the family, a memorial service can be arranged.
 The family can conduct this as and when is convenient for family and friends.